frankshearar/Home/[spec]-NuGet.org-replication-API.md

 #### Samples

-* ng.exe’s Ligtning command (to regenerate registration blobs) has an example of fetching the latest state of all packages from catalog: https://github.com/NuGet/NuGet.Services.Metadata/blob/searchcloud/src/Ng/Lightning.cs#L172
+* ng.exe’s Lightning command (to regenerate registration blobs) has an example of fetching the latest state of all packages from catalog: https://github.com/NuGet/NuGet.Services.Metadata/blob/searchcloud/src/Ng/Lightning.cs#L172

+#### Notes

+* The service index.json has a Catalog/3.0.0 entry which can be used to determine the catalog root.